 Getting Help with Course Selection & Degree Requirements

-The CCJ Division undergraduate degree requirements for its major, minor and post-baccalaureate certificate are provided here.
+The CCJ department undergraduate degree requirements for its major, minor and post-baccalaureate certificate are provided here.
 PSU provides students access to the Degree Audit Reporting System (DARS) which is a valuable tool for tracking course requirements.
 DARS shows your completed courses, including transfer courses accepted to PSU and what you still need to complete prior to graduation.

 To run your DARS report, go to the PSU Information System and select "DARS-Degree Audit Reporting System" from the Student Services tab.
 Be aware, DARS is very helpful but is an unofficial advising tool so you need to check in with your academic advisor as well.
 To learn more about obtaining a DARS report for CCJ majors and how to read a DARS report specifically for CCJ requirements, see the following tutorials: